 5. Tip-Tilt Mirror – Nudge (D1001648)

-The 2” mirror is recurred using a small round piece PTFE (‘mirror nudge’), which is in turn held in place with a #4 set screw.
+The 2” mirror is secured using a small round piece PTFE (‘mirror nudge’), which is in turn held in place with a #4 set screw.
 It is possible that the mirror nudge is too thick, and makes it hard to insert and remove the mirror.
-Use a scalpel to thin down the mirror nudge.
+Before you install the mirror, use a scalpel to thin down the mirror nudge.
 Start on one side first, and work your way around until the mirror nudge slide into the opening.

 When assembling the suspended mirror, do not use the real optic, use the dummy.
 Note that a fair amount of pressure is required to compress the mirror nudge so the mirror is securely pressed onto the two little locators at the bottom of the mirror holder.